-- Accuracy and detail are key to an environmental approval. - Applicants should create multiple routes to delineate different technology types, installation methods, and right-of-way requirements. - Descriptions should specify the types of facilities to be built or upgraded at each location. - Descriptions will be used along with the EQs to determine the anticipated environmental and regulatory impact from construction or installation activity - The information submitted in this section will determine the requirements for the EQ section.
+- Accuracy and detail are key to an environmental approval. - Applicants should create multiple routes to delineate different technology types, installation methods, and right-of-way requirements. - Applicants must enter descriptions for each site and route once they've been created in the Construction Map. - Descriptions should specify the types of facilities to be built or upgraded at each location. - Descriptions will be used along with the EQs to determine the anticipated environmental and regulatory impact from construction or installation activity - The information submitted in this section will determine the requirements for the EQ section.